“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Successfully completing this doctorate may facilitate your application for Senior Fellowship of the Higher Education Academy (SFHEA).

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The University of Bolton’s EdD in Leadership is designed for those currently in, or aspiring to, senior or middle leadership roles and responsibilities in schools, colleges, universities or other professional educational and training settings.
-It’s highly relevant for education practitioners, researchers, policymakers, and scholars interested in exploring leaders and leadership in an educational context, and developing their critique and analyses of best practices to inform decision making at managerial level.
+The University of Bolton’s EdD in Leadership is designed for those currently in, or aspiring to, senior or middle leadership roles and responsibilities in schools, colleges, universities or other professional education and training settings.
+It’s highly relevant for education practitioners, researchers, policymakers, and scholars interested in exploring leaders and leadership in an educational context and developing their critique and analyses of best practices to inform managerial decision-making.

-This course is designed for senior educational professionals and leaders working in schools, colleges, and other educational organisations committed to high quality teaching, learning and leadership.
-Successful completion of this Doctor of Education course will enhance professional effectiveness with the emphasis on leadership, educational reform and managing change.
-Holders of this qualification will possess skills in organisation and management along with the knowledge and political skills needed to improve both public and private educational environments.
+This course is designed for senior educational professionals and leaders working in schools, colleges, and other educational organisations committed to high-quality teaching, learning and leadership.
+Successful completion of this Doctor of Education course will enhance professional effectiveness, emphasising leadership, educational reform, and managing change.
+Holders of this qualification will possess skills in organisation and management and the knowledge and political skills needed to improve public and private educational environments.

-Possession of an EdD in Educational Leadership will enhance your career opportunities and can support your progression into senior education leadership and management.
-This could include senior headships, executive principalships, higher education academic roles, as well as roles managing and leading new academies, and chief executive roles within educational charities.
+Possession of an EdD in Educational Leadership will enhance your career opportunities.
+It can support your progression into senior education leadership and management.
+This could include senior headships, executive principalships, higher education academic roles, roles managing and leading new academies, and chief executive roles within educational charities.

 Home students starting this course in the first year will be required to pay a Home fee of £2,164 for the academic year 2021/22.